 Revealing the narrative of the School of Health in Social Science at the University of Edinburgh

 The installation – a larger-than-life coat – brings together the words, stories and aspirations of people from across the School.
-Now unveiled, the coat has become a symbol of how colleagues in the School experience the purpose and impact of what they do within the University and beyond, into their wider community.
+It has become a symbol of how colleagues in the School experience the purpose and impact of what they do within the University and beyond, into their wider community.

 The metaphor of the School as a coat, representing shelter, safety and comfort, alongside a carefully sculptured design that is intentionally worn in look, brings tangibility to the diversity of the School’s disciplines and focus on the School’s purpose: to confront and remedy societal challenges.

 “The coat, with its juxtaposing hard lines but innate protecting quality, represents the complexity of the issues that colleagues and disciplines in our School seek to address.
 It has become a metaphor for what we do, who we are and what we stand for, encompassing our compassion and aims.”

 Head of School and Professor of Clinical Psychology

 The idea of a coat as a way to represent the School developed from a workshop delivered by Invisible Grail.
 Over the course of a series of workshops, delegates unlocked a common purpose and narrative for their School, enabling a greater sense of collegiality and ownership of their future.

 “It was quite a journey; we didn’t know where it was going to go but over two workshop sessions we really bonded.
 It has allowed me to look at my role and the school from a different perspective.”

 “The creation of the coat has given the school a tangible identity”.